 Here’s how to plan an amazing wedding reception.

 While you’re free to host your wedding reception at the same locale as your ceremony, many couples opt for a change of scenery.
 Regardless of which route you go, you’ll want to make sure your wedding venue meets all the requirements for an awesome reception.
 Not only should it be beautiful, but it should also be practical.
 Make sure you find a spot with climate control, plenty of parking for your guests, decent restrooms and the capacity to fit all of your friends and family.
 If you’re hosting an outdoor wedding reception, you’ll also want to make sure that there are tents or an indoor space where your guests can continue to party if the weather starts acting up.

 Get your menu in order

-Treating your guests to some top notch eats is essential.
-If you don’t plan on serving your meal at the beginning of your reception, have trays of finger foods and hors d’oeuvres circulating so that they can fill their stomachs with mini quiches and sliders before diving into the main courses later on.
-After all, you don’t want your friends and family sneaking away to the closest drive thru mid-reception to aid their hanger with a burger and fries, do you?
+Treating your guests to a wedding menu with some top-notch eats is essential.
+If you don’t plan on serving your meal at the beginning of your wedding reception, have trays of finger foods and hors d’oeuvres circulating so that they can fill their stomachs with light snacks before diving into the main courses later on.
+After all, you don’t want your friends and family sneaking away to the closest drive-thru mid-reception to aid their hanger with a burger and fries, do you?

 Select your entertainment for the night

-No, you don’t have to deliver a Kardashian calibre party complete with celeb appearances, grand ice sculptures and Cirque du Soleil performers, but you should have some sweet entertainment lined up to keep the party going strong.
-At the bare minimum you’ll need a band or DJ to keep the crowd in full celebratory mode until the event wraps.
-Got a few extra bucks left in your reception budget?
-Consider adding a photo booth (you can now do GIF ones!), karaoke stage, caricature artist or lawn games to boost the fun factor even more.
+No, you don’t have to deliver a Kardashian calibre party complete with celeb appearances, grand ice sculptures and Cirque du Soleil performers, but you should have some sweet wedding entertainment lined up to keep the party going strong.
+At the bare minimum, you’ll need a DJ or a band to keep the crowd in full celebratory mode until the event wraps.
+Got a few extra bucks left in your wedding budget?
+Consider adding a photobooth (you can now do GIF ones!), karaoke stage, caricature artist or lawn games to boost the fun factor even more.

 Make sure the decor is on point